oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 *   Status: Finished phase 1
 *   Last updated: ,

+### Change log

+#### Planned changes for 3.3.1

+*   Virtual NIC integration:
+    -   Instead of deleting the port on the Neutron network when VM is stopped, it is now deleted when the virtual NIC no longer uses the network or exists.

 ## Detailed Description

 The integration of network providers into oVirt will be incremental.
 The following phases outline the general guidelines and considerations.